-Action 2.2: Increase in expenditures due to recruitment and retention efforts.
+\ Action 2.2: Increase in expenditures due to recruitment and retention efforts.

-Action 2.3: One-time funds covered the cost of expenditure for PBIS related activities due to needs resulting from COVID-19.
+\ Action 2.3: One-time funds covered the cost of expenditure for PBIS related activities due to needs resulting from COVID-19.

-Action 2.7: Decrease in expenditures can be attributed to the inability to fill vacant positions, staff reassigned to direct classroom support, and/or adherence to COVID related protocols paid by other one time funds.
+\ Action 2.7: Decrease in expenditures can be attributed to the inability to fill vacant positions, staff reassigned to direct classroom support, and/or adherence to COVID related protocols paid by other one time funds.

-Action 2.8: Decrease in expenditures is attributed to the reduction of force of the Equity Director and covered by one-time funds when reinstated.
+\ Action 2.8: Decrease in expenditures is attributed to the reduction of force of the Equity Director and covered by one-time funds when reinstated.

-Action 2.11: Decrease in expenditures can be directly attributed to the use of one-time funds to cover the costs of school site maintenance needs.
+\ Action 2.11: Decrease in expenditures can be directly attributed to the use of one-time funds to cover the costs of school site maintenance needs.

-Action 2.13: Decrease in expenditures can be attributed to student attendance and enrollment into the district's Virtual Academy/Independent Study program.
+\ Action 2.13: Decrease in expenditures can be attributed to student attendance and enrollment into the district's Virtual Academy/Independent Study program.

-Action 2.15: Decrease in expenditures can be attributed to the inability to fill vacant positions and/or adherence to COVID related protocols paid by other one time funds.
+\ Action 2.15: Decrease in expenditures can be attributed to the inability to fill vacant positions and/or adherence to COVID related protocols paid by other one time funds.

-Action 2.18: Decrease in expenditures can be attributed to the inability to fill vacant positions and/or adherence to COVID related protocols paid by other one time funds.
+\ Action 2.18: Decrease in expenditures can be attributed to the inability to fill vacant positions and/or adherence to COVID related protocols paid by other one time funds.

-Action 2.19: Decrease in expenditures can be attributed to the inability to fill vacant positions and/or adherence to COVID related protocols paid by other one time funds.
+\ Action 2.19: Decrease in expenditures can be attributed to the inability to fill vacant positions and/or adherence to COVID related protocols paid by other one time funds.

-Action 2.20: Decrease in expenditures can be attributed to the inability to fill vacant positions and/or adherence to COVID related protocols paid by other one time funds.
+\ Action 2.20: Decrease in expenditures can be attributed to the inability to fill vacant positions and/or adherence to COVID related protocols paid by other one time funds.

-Action 2.21: Decrease in expenditures can be attributed to the inability to fill vacant positions and/or adherence to COVID related protocols paid by other one time funds.
+\ Action 2.21: Decrease in expenditures can be attributed to the inability to fill vacant positions and/or adherence to COVID related protocols paid by other one time funds.

-Action 2.22: Decrease in expenditures can be attributed to substitute shortages and COVID related protocol delays implementing training.
-Action 2.25: Decrease in expenditures incurred as implementation of activities and training were delayed as COVID-19 restrictions were in place through March 2022.
+\ Action 2.22: Decrease in expenditures can be attributed to substitute shortages and COVID related protocol delays implementing training. \ Action 2.25: Decrease in expenditures incurred as implementation of activities and training were delayed as COVID-19 restrictions were in place through March 2022.

-Action 2.26: No expenditures incurred as implementation of activities and training did not occur as COVID-19 restrictions were in place through March 2022.

-Action 2.27: The district assessed supplemental direct services being implemented at the school sites that meet the criteria of supplemental and concentration funding, as a result the district was able to realign and refocus direct services/activities.
-These additional activities are intended to increase support and access to resources for unduplicated pupils through the duties conducted by Custodial staff.

-Action 2.28: The district assessed supplemental direct services being implemented at the school sites that meet the criteria of supplemental and concentration funding, as a result the district was able to realign and refocus direct services/activities.
-These additional activities are intended to increase support and access to resources for unduplicated pupils through the duties conducted by the School Counselor - High School staff.
+\ Action 2.26: One-time funds covered the cost of expenditure for LGBTQ+ related activities due to needs resulting from COVID-19. \ Action 2.27: The district assessed supplemental direct services being implemented at the school sites that meet the criteria of supplemental and concentration funding, as a result the district was able to realign and refocus direct services/activities.
+These additional activities are intended to increase support and access to resources for unduplicated pupils through the duties conducted by Custodial staff. \ Action 2.28: The district assessed supplemental direct services being implemented at the school sites that meet the criteria of supplemental and concentration funding, as a result the district was able to realign and refocus direct services/activities.
+These additional activities are intended to increase support and access to resources for unduplicated pupils through the duties conducted by Custodial staff. \ Action 2.28: The district assessed supplemental direct services being implemented at the school sites that meet the criteria of supplemental and concentration funding, as a result the district was able to realign and refocus direct services/activities.
+These additional activities are intended to increase support and access to resources for unduplicated pupils through the duties conducted by the School Counselor - High